pubky/pubky-knowledge-base/Explore/PubkyCore/Homeserver.md

 ## User Data Control and Credible Exit

-- The current network is being bootstrapped by Synonym's first Homeserver — over time, more independent homeserver operators and Pubky applications are needed for the network to fully decentralize
+- The current network is being bootstrapped by Synonym's first Homeserver — over time, more independent Homeserver operators and Pubky applications are needed for the network to fully decentralize
-- Anyone can run their own homeserver and set their own terms
+- Anyone can run their own Homeserver and set their own terms
 - Homeserver operators can use [[Homegate]] for signup verification, implementing SMS or Lightning Network verification to prevent spam while preserving user privacy
 - For true [[CredibleExit|credible exit]], users should maintain local backups via [[PubkyBackup|Pubky Backup]].
 Homeserver mirroring is planned but not yet implemented
-- Users can migrate to a new homeserver at any time by moving their data and updating their [[0.Introduction|PKARR]] record
+- Users can migrate to a new Homeserver at any time by moving their data and updating their [[0.Introduction|PKARR]] record

 See [[SecurityModel|Security Model]] for the full trust analysis and failure recovery scenarios.